writethedocs/www/docs/conf/portland/2025/cfp.rst

 We *strongly* prefer talks written and given by one *single speaker*.
 If you're planning to submit with a co-speaker, please let us know why, and take note that it will affect the chances of your talk being selected.

-You are of course welcome to write the talk with other people as long as only one person is presenting.
+You are of course welcome to write the talk with other people, as long as only one person is presenting.

 **Mix of roles and perspectives**